-On September 29, 2011, CTP issued a warning letter to Respondent specifying the violations that the inspector observed.
-The letter warned Respondent that a failure to correct the violations could result in the imposition of civil money penalties and that it was Respondent's responsibility to ensure compliance with the law.
+In an August 11, 2011 warning letter, CTP informed Respondent of the violations that the inspector observed and warned Respondent that a failure to correct the violations could result in the imposition of civil money penalties.
 Complaint ¶ 10.
-The CTP did not receive a response to the warning letter.
+The FDA received no response to the warning letter.
 Complaint ¶ 11.